Istiopaxx/os-concepts-exercise/ch02/README.md

 The experimental Synthesis operating system has an assembler incorporated in the kernel.
 To optimize system-call performance, the kernel assembles routines within kernel space to minimize the path that the system call must take through the kernel.
 This approach is the antithesis of the layered approach, in which the path through the kernel is extended to make building the operating system easier.
 Discuss the pros and cons of the Synthesis approach to kernel design and system-performance optimization.

 ### A

+1. Pros: system-performance view
+   - Sys call can pass less layer or no layer, so system-performance would be high.
+2. Cons: kernel design view
+   - Sys call path are optimized and integrated to kernel, so it would be hard to maintain and debug it.

 #### solution ref)